jayjay-05/FidgieQlickr/README.md

 #### 5. Create App Using React

-The app for Fidgie Qlickr was created on React Native, using JavaScript.
-The app consists of simple elements such as text, images, buttons, input text and scrolling view options.
+The app for Fidgie Qlickr was created on `React Native`, using `JavaScript`.
+The app consists of simple interactive elements such as text, images, buttons, input text and scrolling view options.

+Within the code to improve the UI/UX, the background colour was adjusted to better fit the theme of Fidgie Qlickr.
+Other design choices made were centring text, images and input boxes as well as including scrolling view so all information on the app could fit on one page.

+The first page of the app was coded to receive input from the user using the TextInput.
+Unfortunately due to time constraints, the input from the user was not stored anywhere meaningful in terms of data collection.

 ```javascript